wp-plugins/anti-spam/readme.txt

 Anti-spam plugin does not work with [Jetpack Comments](http://jetpack.me/support/comments/).
 Jetpack Comments use iframe to insert comment form and it is impossible to access it via javascript because of security reasons.
 If you use Jetpack Comments - you should find some other plugin to block spam.
-I could try [Akismet](http://wordpress.org/plugins/akismet/), it is compatible with Jetpack Comments.
+You could try [Akismet](http://wordpress.org/plugins/akismet/), it is compatible with Jetpack Comments.

 = Does Anti-spam plugin work with ajax comments forms? =